 Certain Relationships.
 The underwriters and their affiliates have provided, or may in the future provide, various investment banking, commercial banking, financial advisory, brokerage and other services to us and our affiliates for which services they have received, and may in the future receive, customary fees and expense reimbursement.

-In July 2014, we entered into a Securities Purchase Agreement with 31 Group, LLC ("31 Group"), pursuant to which we issued and sold to 31 Group, for an aggregate purchase price of \$500,000, (i) a senior convertible note (the "31 Group Note"), in an original principal amount of \$610,978 (which principal amount was subsequently reduced to \$543,478 in accordance with the terms of the 31 Group Note, of which approximately \$493,334 is currently outstanding, including accrued but unpaid interest), convertible into shares of our common stock in accordance with the terms of the 31 Group Note, and (ii) a warrant to initially acquire up to 27,155 additional shares of our common stock (subsequently reduced to 24,155 shares) at an exercise price of \$12.375 per share (the "31 Group Warrant").
-Upon the redemption of approximately \$293,334 in principal amount plus accrued interest of the 31 Group Note with the proceeds of this offering, the payoff amount will be an estimated \$366,668 including penalties and premiums.
+In July 2014, we entered into a Securities Purchase Agreement with 31 Group, LLC ("31 Group"), pursuant to which we issued and sold (i) a senior convertible note (the "31 Group Note"), in an original principal amount of \$610,978 (which principal amount was subsequently reduced to \$543,478 in accordance with the terms of the 31 Group Note, of which approximately \$463,478 is currently outstanding), convertible into shares of our common stock in accordance with the terms of the 31 Group Note, and (ii) a warrant to initially acquire up to 27,155 additional shares of our common stock (subsequently reduced to

+24,155 shares) for an aggregate purchase price of \$500,000.
 15.5 Partners LLC, whose member entities are controlled by senior management personnel of the representative, owns 50% of the membership interests of 31 Group and is therefore affiliated with the representative.
-In no event shall we use more than 5% of the net proceeds of this offering, not including underwriting compensation, to redeem notes held by affiliates or associated persons of the representative.

-In addition, Evan Myrianthopoulos, a managing director of the representative, also entered into an agreement with us pursuant to which we issued and sold to Mr. Myrianthopoulos, for an aggregate purchase price of \$25,000, (i) a senior convertible note (the "Myrianthopoulos Note," and together with the 31 Group Note, the "Notes"), in an original principal amount of \$30,548.90 (which principal amount was subsequently reduced to \$27,173.90 in accordance with the terms of the Myrianthopoulos Note, of which approximately \$28,433 is currently outstanding, including accrued but unpaid interest), convertible into shares of our common stock in accordance with the terms of such Myrianthopoulos Note, and (ii) a warrant to initially acquire up to 1,358 additional shares of our common stock (subsequently reduced to 1,208 shares) at an exercise price of \$12.375 per share (the "Myrianthopoulos Warrant").
+In addition, Evan Myrianthopoulos, a managing director of the representative, also entered into an agreement with us pursuant to which we issued and sold to Mr. Myrianthopoulos (i) a senior convertible note (the "Myrianthopoulos Note", and together with the 31 Group Note, the "Notes"), in an original principal amount of \$30,548.90 (which principal amount was subsequently reduced to \$27,173.90 in accordance with the terms of the Myrianthopoulos Note, of which approximately \$27,173.90 is currently outstanding), convertible into shares of our common stock in accordance with the terms of such Myrianthopoulos Note, and (ii) a warrant to initially acquire up to 1,358 additional shares of our common stock (subsequently reduced to 1,208 shares) for an aggregate purchase price of \$25,000.
 The representative served as the placement agent in connection with these private placements as well as the private placement of senior convertible notes and warrants to another investor and, in exchange for its services, earned a placement agent fee equal to \$37,000 (which is equal to 4% of the \$925,000 in gross proceeds from such private placement).
 The representative deferred receipt of this placement agent fee until consummation of this offering.
+The Company may use up to 5% of the proceeds of this offering, not including underwriting compensation, to retire the Notes.
+However, in no event shall we use more than 5% of the net proceeds of this offering, not including underwriting compensation, to redeem notes held by affiliates or associated persons of the representative.
+Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Convertible Note and Warrants" for additional information concerning the private placements and agreements between those parties and the Company concerning those securities.